 Valhi 83.0%

 Annette C. Simmons 3.0%

 Kronos Worldwide Less than 1%

 Serena Simmons Connelly Less than 1%

+Ms. Lies Simmons, Ms. Connelly and/or Ms. Annatta Simmons are related to the following na narconc or

 Ms. Lisa Simmons, Ms. Connelly and/or Ms. Annette Simmons are related to the following persons or entities that directly hold the following percentages of the outstanding shares of Valhi common stock (a):